If, as is rumored, Verizon will end AT&T's exclusive US hold on Apple's iPhone beginning in January, it may mean big trouble for Big Phone.

 Axl Rose's Twitter account was hacked on Sunday to spread false rumours that Guns N' Roses was cancelling an upcoming European tour.

 Are you a privacy lawyer?
 Would you take pride in working for a company with "a real soul"?
 Is your brain impervious to cognitive dissonance?
 Could you grow a brass neck?
+If you answered "yes!" to all of the above questions then Google has the job for you.

 Hints are emerging that the Royal Navy's new aircraft carriers may be equipped with innovative electromagnetic catapults in order to operate cheaper aircraft as part of the ongoing, behind-closed-doors UK defence and security review/cuts process.